4 MINUTE READ

 7. Your training and development offering has never mattered so much.

-Offering training to upskill has always been a favourable addition to an opportunity: today it is a vital one.
+Offering training to upskill has always been a favourable addition to an opportunity.
 Candidates today want to be able to plan a career, which as our article on generations in the workplace identifies, they want to continue learning things, and they want to know they'll advance with you.
 Additionally, with AI snipping at the heels of lower skilled jobs, its more important than ever before to offer upskilling opportunities to employees, so they feel they have along way to run in your company.

 8. If your website isn't mobile and your social media presence is dull, you will left behind.

 A slick mobile friendly website and engaging Facebook page is the absolute minimum you need to be doing to attract the top-tier candidates!
-Many UK companies still don't give this aspect of their recruitment process the attention it deserves:remember your online presence is your employer brand when it comes to candidates trying to imagine what you'll be like to work for.
+Many UK companies still don't give this aspect of their recruitment process the attention it deserves.
+Your online presence is your employer brand when it comes to candidates trying to imagine what you'll be like to work for.

 There are some interesting new mobile platforms connecting employers, recruiters and candidates in new ways such as our engage product.